tsenko-tsenov/scorm-again/README.md

 I welcome any and all feedback and contributions to this project!
 I'm sure it would do with some cleanup and refactoring, and could definitely use some more test cases.

 #### Setup and Development
 You will need `node` installed on your local machine, and you'll have to run `npm install` in the repo directory before starting development.

-To run a build, you need to just run the `grunt` command in the root of the project.
+To run a build, you need to just run the `yarn run compile` command in the root of the project.

-Similarly, to run the tests, you just run the `grunt test` or `npm test` command.
+Similarly, to run the tests, you just run the `yarn test` command.

 Before submitting pull requests, please also run `eslint ./src --fix` against your code first, otherwise your pull request build could fail.